Alfresco/alfresco-ng2-components/docs/viewer.component.md

 </adf-viewer>
 ```

-You should now see the following result at runtime:
+The result should look like this:

 ![Custom Toolbar Actions](docassets/images/viewer-toolbar-actions.png)

 ### Custom sidebar

 The Viewer component also supports custom sidebar components and layouts.
-The `allowSidebar` property should be set to `true` to enable this feature.
+Set the `allowSidebar` property to `true` to enable this feature.

-Custom sidebar for the viewer can be injected in two different ways:
+The custom sidebar can be injected in two different ways:

 -   using transclusion
--   using template **(only works when using the viewer with fileNodeId)**
+-   using a template **(only works when using the viewer with fileNodeId)**

 #### Using transclusion